Oppo Reno 4 5G review: The battery miracle of the middle class

 On the front sits a 6,4 “FullHD + AMOLED display with 60 Hz.
 The display is really good, but I miss at least 90 Hz.
 The colors are strong, especially the black due to the AMOLED display.
 The brightness is also okay.

-For the 90 Hz you have to go to the €200 more expensive Oppo Reno 4 Pro or the cheaper Oppo Find X2 Neo.
+For 90 Hz you have to go for the €200 more expensive Oppo Reno 4 Pro or the cheaper Oppo Find X2 Neo.

 Hardware of the Oppo Reno 4